mtps3/Mtps3.github.io/_posts/2016-10-04-training-pwning.md

 ### Roadmap:

 0. Organizational Matters
-1. Pwning to the Aid with f0rki!
-Very interactive session, in where we will try to pwn the provided challenges :)
+1. Very interactive pwning session, in where we will try to pwn the provided challenges :)
 2. If time is left, making an open session where everybody can hack on whatever they want; e.g. solving challenges from other CTFs or wargames.
 (Taking a break when we need one.)